Davidi Kitai

 2♣Q♣8♡-4♠-5♢ board gave him a considerable lead over Chen as he went on to win the match.

-He became one of only five players to win poker's Triple Crown, joining Gavin Griffin, Bertrand Grospellier, Jake Cody, and Roland De Wolfe.
+He became one of only ten players to win poker's Triple Crown, joining other players like Gavin Griffin, Bertrand Grospellier, Jake Cody, and Roland De Wolfe.
 Poker's Triple Crown consists of winning a WSOP bracelet as well as main event titles on the WPT and EPT.
 There was some debate on the legitimacy of his Triple Crown achievement since his WPT win was the Celebrity Invitational event, thus not being an open event and arguments that this charity event had a weakened field.
-Although he had to beat 482 players to win it, including almost every famous pro poker player.
-But the WPT eventually officially stated that they recognise the Invitational as an official WPT main event.
+The WPT eventually officially stated that they recognise the Invitational as an official WPT main event.

 Kitai won his second bracelet at the 2013 World Series of Poker in the $5,000 Pot-Limit Hold'em event, defeating Cary Katz heads-up and earning $224,560.
 His third bracelet came in the $3,000 6-Max Event of the 2014 WSOP, where he had to get past Gordon Vayo heads-up to complete his WSOP hattrick while bagging $508,640.

 Kitai won the 25K Super High Roller of the PartyPoker Millions Barcelona 2018 for €700,000.
-And in November 2020 Kitai won the Super MILLION$ $10,300 Main Event on GGPoker for $726,839, defeating a final table with other top players like Niklas Åstedt, David Yan, Mike Watson, Aleks Ponakovs and Eelis Parssinen.
+In November 2020 Kitai won the Super MILLION$ $10,300 Main Event on GGPoker for $726,839, defeating a final table with other top players like Niklas Åstedt, David Yan, Mike Watson, Aleks Ponakovs and Eelis Parssinen.